Oldboy (2003 film): Critical response

 Oldboy received critical acclaim, and is considered an influential cult classic.
 Praise was also given to the film's action sequences, specifically highlighting the "all-timer" single shot hallway fight sequence.
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 82% based on 159 reviews, with an average rating of 7.40/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 82% based on 160 reviews.
 The site's critics consensus reads: "Violent and definitely not for the squeamish, Park Chan-Wook's visceral Oldboy is a strange, powerful tale of revenge."
-On Metacritic, the film has a weighted average score of 78 out of 100, with 82% positive reviews based on 33 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 78 out of 100 based on 33 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and remarked: "We are so accustomed to 'thrillers' that exist only as machines for creating diversion that it's a shock to find a movie in which the action, however violent, makes a statement and has a purpose."
 James Berardinelli of ReelViews gave the film three out of four stars, saying that it "isn't for everyone, but it offers a breath of fresh air to anyone gasping on the fumes of too many traditional Hollywood thrillers."

 Stephanie Zacharek of Salon.com praised the film, calling it "anguished, beautiful, and desperately alive" and "a dazzling work of pop-culture artistry."
-Peter Bradshaw gave it 5/5 stars, commenting that this is the first time in which he could actually identify with a small live octopus.
+Peter Bradshaw gave it 5 out of 5 stars, commenting that this is the first time in which he could actually identify with a small live octopus.
 Bradshaw summarizes his review by referring to Oldboy as "cinema that holds an edge of cold steel to your throat."
 David Dylan Thomas points out that rather than simply trying to "gross us out", Oldboy is "much more interested in playing with the conventions of the revenge fantasy and taking us on a very entertaining ride to places that, conceptually, we might not want to go."
 Sean Axmaker of the Seattle Post-Intelligencer gave Oldboy a score of "B−", calling it "a bloody and brutal revenge film immersed in madness and directed with operatic intensity," but felt that the questions raised by the film are "lost in the battering assault of lovingly crafted brutality."